 As the year end draws close, many of us have probably made plans for travel.
 It’s what keeps us going – the very anticipation of a glorious beach holiday, a new adventure, or simply precious time with our loved ones.

 Buying travel insurance in Singapore is something a lot of us take for granted.
 Few of us bother to buy travel insurance ahead of time, and even fewer compare to find the best travel insurance in Singapore.

-- What does travel insurance cover you for?
+- What does travel insurance cover?

-- Which is the best travel insurance in Singapore?
+- Best travel insurance in Singapore

 - When should I buy travel insurance?